schonsnatan/SQL-Triggers-Functions-Sales-Analysis/README.md

 ### Steps to Docker configuration:

-1. **Initialize Docker Compose** Run the command below using git bash inside the folder to upload the services:
+1. **Initialize Docker Compose:** Run the command below using git bash inside the folder to upload the services:

     ```
     docker-compose up